-• Slavery was prominent elsewhere in Africa long before the beginnings of the transatlantic slave trade.

-- In 1444 the first slave market was created in Portugal for the sale of imported African slaves called the Mercado de Escravos. - By the year 1552 black African slaves made up 10 percent of the population of the capital city Lisbon in Portugal. - In the second half of the 1500s the focus of European trade of African slaves shifted.
-The emphasis changed from importing slaves to European locations; the new strategy was to transport slaves to tropical colonies in the Americas. - Originally New World natives were used as forced labor in Spanish colonies but due to population declines from disease and mistreatment, psychological abuse, the Spanish colonists relied on the Atlantic slave trade.
+- Slavery was prominent elsewhere in Africa long before the beginnings of the transatlantic slave trade. - In 1444 the first known slave market of the common era was created in Portugal for the sale of imported African slaves the Mercado de Escravos. - By the year 1552 black African slaves made up 10 percent of the population of the capital city Lisbon in Portugal. - In the second half of the 1500s the focus of European trade of African slaves shifted.
+The emphasis changed from importing slaves to European locations; the new strategy was to transport slaves to tropical colonies in the Americas. - Originally New World natives were used as forced labor in Spanish colonies-but due to population declines from disease and mistreatment, psychological abuse, the Spanish colonists relied on the Atlantic slave trade.